paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-018-indian-health-care.md

 (3) the accessibility to, and utilization of, health care services (other than services provided under this subchapter) by urban Indians in the urban center involved;

-(4) the extent, if any, to which the activities set forth in subsection (a) of this section would duplicate—
+(4) the extent, if any, to which the activities set forth in subsection (a) would duplicate—

   (A) any previous or current public or private health services project in an urban center that was or is funded in a manner other than pursuant to this subchapter; or

   (B) any project funded under this subchapter;

-(5) the capability of an urban Indian organization to perform the activities set forth in subsection (a) of this section and to enter into a contract with the Secretary or to meet the requirements for receiving a grant under this section;
+(5) the capability of an urban Indian organization to perform the activities set forth in subsection (a) and to enter into a contract with the Secretary or to meet the requirements for receiving a grant under this section;

 (6) the satisfactory performance and successful completion by an urban Indian organization of other contracts with the Secretary under this subchapter;

-(7) the appropriateness and likely effectiveness of conducting the activities set forth in subsection (a) of this section in an urban center; and
+(7) the appropriateness and likely effectiveness of conducting the activities set forth in subsection (a) in an urban center; and

-(8) the extent of existing or likely future participation in the activities set forth in subsection (a) of this section by appropriate health and health-related Federal, State, local, and other agencies.
+(8) the extent of existing or likely future participation in the activities set forth in subsection (a) by appropriate health and health-related Federal, State, local, and other agencies.

-**(c) Grants for health promotion and disease prevention services** The Secretary, acting through the Service, shall facilitate access to, or provide, health promotion and disease prevention services for urban Indians through grants made to urban Indian organizations administering contracts entered into pursuant to this section or receiving grants under subsection (a) of this section.
+**(c) Grants for health promotion and disease prevention services** The Secretary, acting through the Service, shall facilitate access to, or provide, health promotion and disease prevention services for urban Indians through grants made to urban Indian organizations administering contracts entered into pursuant to this section or receiving grants under subsection (a).

 **(d) Grants for immunization services**

-(1) The Secretary, acting through the Service, shall facilitate access to, or provide, immunization services for urban Indians through grants made to urban Indian organizations administering contracts entered into pursuant to this section or receiving grants under subsection (a) of this section.
+(1) The Secretary, acting through the Service, shall facilitate access to, or provide, immunization services for urban Indians through grants made to urban Indian organizations administering contracts entered into pursuant to this section or receiving grants under subsection (a).

 (2) In making any grant to carry out this subsection, the Secretary shall take into consideration—